YasirKusay/meta_transcriptomics_pipeline_sample/README.md

 A new and innovative meta-transcriptomics pipeline that takes in RNA-seq samples and rapidly performs quality control and quantification using small amounts of RAM and CPU cores.
 Utilises an innovative way of viewing quantification data using Krona tools to view the species identified within their samples within different taxon levels, which has even been modified to show alignment scores for each species and to filter out species based on their scores (available from: https://github.com/YasirKusay/Krona/tree/filters).

-The program was written with 6 different subcommands, allowing the alignment step to take place in parallel rather than sequentially.
+The program was written with 6 different subcommands (preprocessing, minimap_contig_alignment, minimap_long_read_alignment, blast_short_read_alignment, diamond_alignment and finalisation).
+The preprocessing step must be ran first, the alignment steps can be ran in parallel and the finalisation step must be run last.

 This flowchart shows the steps involved in the preprocessing step.
 ![Alt text](diagrams/preprocessing.png "Preprocessing workflow")